softeng-feup/open-cx-jakepaulers/docs/Report.md

 *  **Description**.
 This use case exists so that the attendee can upload their questions into the database to later be answered.

 *  **Preconditions and Postconditions**.
-In order to post a question, the attendee must first provide a username, and join a conference's forum.
+In order to post a question, the attendee must first join a conference's forum.
 In the end, the user's question will be added to the database, and displayed on the forum.

 *  **Normal Flow**.
 	1. The attendee presses the button to add a question to a forum.